PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/azure_training.md

 ./dlwa.py gansynth chop-audio --input_name your_name/mytunes --output_name your_name/mysounds_chopped
 ```

-This will create suitable 4s chopped files in the `input/your_name/mysounds_chopped` directory (It will automaticaly create the folder `mysounds_chopped`, don't need to create it before).
+This will create suitable 4s chopped files in the `input/your_name/mysounds_chopped` directory (It will automaticaly create the folder `mysounds_chopped`, no need to create it before).

 Note:
 - *your_name/mytunes* and  *your_name/mysounds_chopped* should be replaced with your own folder names.